kai13xd/Freighter/README.md

     # You can manually define symbols in a linkerscript file.
     project.add_linkerscript("c_symbols.ld")

-    # Freighter will attempt to automatically output a .map file to your Dolphin's Map folder if it can find it
     # Add additional map outputs with this method
     project.add_map_output("build/files/GPVE01.map")

     # Imports manually defined symbols in .txt foles found within this folder
     project.add_symbols_folder("symbols/")

-    # Freighter will attempt to auto import source files and include folders

     # Use these methods so Freighter doesn't compile these files
     project.ignore_file("source/test.c")